Linotype machine: Justification

 Diagram of the justification process.
 The composed line is locked up between the jaws (1 and 2) of the vise.
 The justification ram (5) then moves up to expand the spacebands to fill the space between the vise jaws.

 From the assembler, the assembled line moves via the first elevator to the justification vise.
 The vise has two jaws (1 and 2 in the illustration) which are set to the desired line width.
 The spacebands are now expanded to justify the line.
 When the line is justified, the matrices fit tightly between the vise jaws, forming a tight seal that will prevent the molten type metal from escaping when the line is cast.

 Justification is done by a spring-loaded ram (5) which raises the tails of the spacebands, unless the machine was equipped with a Star Parts automatic hydraulic quadding attachment or Linotype hydraquadder.

-If the operator did not assemble enough characters, the line will not justify correctly: even with the spacebands expanded all the way, the matrices are not tight.
-A safety mechanism in the justification vise detects this and blocks the casting operation.
-Without such a mechanism, the result would be a squirt of molten type metal spraying out through the gaps between the matrices, creating a time-consuming mess and a possible hazard to the operator.
-If a squirt did occur, it was generally up to the operator to grab the hell bucket and catch the flowing lead.
-It was so called because the bucket would often "go to hell", or melt, while holding the molten lead that was still extremely hot.
-Also, in conjunction with possible hazards facing an operator, toxic lead fumes were possible, as they were the result of melting the lead ingots for casting.
+There would be occasions where the operator would send in a line too short to properly justify, or attempt to send in a line slightly too long for the machine to handle.
+Either situation had the potential to cause damage to the machine, most often in the form of a squirt of molten type metal (covering the front of the casting area and the floor in front).
+Both Linotype and Intertype machines included two important safety mechanisms, that if properly adjusted, prevent this from happening.
+If a line is slightly too long, the first elevator will not seat fully between the vise jaws before the alignment process begins, resulting in a squirt and crushed matrix lugs.
+The first of these safeties, the vise automatic, stops the machine if the first elevator does not fully descend in time.
+As the alignment and justification cycle progresses, one of the vise jaws has just enough motion to engage the second safety, the pump stop.
+When the line justifies properly, the pump stop moves out of the way, allowing the pump lever to descend into the pot and push the molten type metal into the mold.